Seattle’s Specialists for Surgical and Conservative Treatment of Bunions

 Considering bunion surgery can be very confusing.
 There is a tremendous amount of information available and much of it is contradictory.
 You may get information from your doctor, friends, internet and/or family members.
 This section is designed to cut through the clutter, help you identify the false information, and assist you in making an informed decision.
 Before reading this section, be sure to read our page on Bunions and Big Toe Joint Pain.

-In most cases, we can treat the pain caused by bunions conservatively.
+We specialize in bunion treatment and in most cases we can treat the pain caused by bunions conservatively.
 In fact, we feel strongly that surgery should be a last resort.
 We surprise many bunion patients with our ability to help them avoid surgery when they have been told previously they have no choice but surgery.
 If you have tried all conservative treatment, however, and bunion pain is causing pain or limiting your activity, surgery can be a very effective option.
+If surgery is necessary, however, you need to ensure your surgeon is a specialist in bunion surgery.

 Video: Don’t Have Bunion Surgery Until You Watch This Video